 Demographics

-At the 2021 Census, Stafford Heights had a population of approximately 6,992 people.
-The predominant age group is 30–39 years, with the majority of households being professional couples with children.
-Owner-occupiers represent 69% of households.
+At the 2021 Census, Stafford Heights had a population of approximately 6,992 people across 2,783 dwellings.
+The predominant age group is 30 to 39 years, with the majority of households being professional couples with children.
+Owner-occupiers represent 69% of households, while renters make up the remaining 31%.
+The median weekly household income was $2,159 in 2021, rising from $1,098 in 2006.

-The suburb is firmly in an upswing cycle driven by younger families being priced out of inner-ring suburbs and finding that Stafford Heights offers comparable lifestyle quality at a meaningful discount.
-That gap is narrowing, but it is still real.
+The suburb is firmly in an upswing cycle driven by younger families being priced out of inner-ring suburbs who are finding that Stafford Heights offers comparable lifestyle quality at a meaningful discount to closer-in areas.
+That gap has been narrowing, but it remains real.

 Best Streets vs Areas to Be Careful With in Stafford Heights